eager-dev/eagerx/.github/ISSUE_TEMPLATE/question.md

 title: "[Question] question title"
 ---

-**Important Note: We do not do technical support, nor consulting** and don't answer personal questions per email.
-Please post your question on the [RL Discord](https://discord.com/invite/xhfNqQv), [Reddit](https://www.reddit.com/r/reinforcementlearning/) or [Stack Overflow](https://stackoverflow.com/) in that case.

 ### Question

 Your question.
 This can be e.g. questions regarding confusing or unclear behaviour of functions or a question if X can be done.
 Make sure to check out the documentation first.

 ### Additional context

 Add any other context about the question here.

 ### Checklist